browserengineering/book/book/security.md

 automatically work correctly, with later requests transmitting cookies set by previous responses.

-Cookies are alos accessible from JavaScript via the `document.cookie` field.
-This field is a string, containing the same contents as the `Cookie` header value.
-We can implement that in our browser pretty simply.
-First, we register `cookie` to a simple function that returns the cookie value:
+Cookies are also accessible from JavaScript's `document.cookie` value.
+To implement this, register a `cookie` function:

 ``` {.python}
 class JSContext: